camunda/camunda-docs-manual/content/update/minor/72-to-73/wls.md

 * `camunda-spin-core-$SPIN_VERSION.jar`

-# 4. Maintain the BPM Platform Configuration
+# 4. Maintain the Camunda Platform Configuration

-If you have previously replaced the default BPM platform configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
+If you have previously replaced the default Camunda Platform configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the updated platform.

 ## Task Query Expressions

 As of 7.3.3, the default handling of expressions submitted as parameters of task queries has changed.
 Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.
 The process engine no longer evaluates these expressions by default and throws an exception instead.
 This behavior can be toggled in the process engine configuration using the properties `enableExpressionsInAdhocQueries` (default `false`) and `enableExpressionsInStoredQueries` (default `true`).
 To restore the engine's previous behavior, set both flags to `true`.
 See the user guide on [security considerations for custom code]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}}) for details.
-This is already the default for Camunda BPM versions after and including 7.2.8.
+This is already the default for Camunda Platform versions after and including 7.2.8.

 # 5. Install the Camunda Archive